Changes to the animal licensing laws

 There are strict guidelines and conditions applied to the licence to ensure the health, safety and welfare of all the animals.

 Making an application

-You can apply online, renew a licence and pay via GOV.UK.
+You can apply, renew a licence and pay via GOV.UK.

-Once the application is received, it will be processed and a vet and an officer from the council will visit to inspect the establishment.
+Once the application is received, it will be processed and an officer from the council will visit to inspect the establishment.
 If it is found to be satisfactory a licence will be granted.